fedomain/sudoku.js/README.md

 Known bugs

+<<<<<<< Updated upstream
 - Selecting another number from the pad should not remove any previous errors
+- Key pad shouldn't be selectable when there is no game started
+- Should always be able to fix up illegal moves by deselecting the cell regardless of which number you're currently on
+- Red background should be applied to both cells that are part of the illegal move
 - Error message that asks the user to select a number first should be removed automatically when they select a number from the pad [Fixed]
 - When a user un-select an illegal number from the game board, the error messages and illegal indicator should also be removed [Fixed]
 - Clicking on a cell while no number is selected will display a 0 [Fixed]